 - Must be Actuarially Sound – The length of payments must be “actuarially sound”, which means they cannot exceed the life expectancy of the individual receiving annuity payments.
 (Annuities can be for a period less than one’s life expectancy, just not more).
 The estimate of life expectancy is based on the SSA’s (Social Security Administration) life expectancy table, or depending on the state, another eligibility table specific to its Medicaid program may be used.
 While many states allow annuities to be shorter than the life expectancy of the person receiving annuity payments, Oregon is an exception.
 In this state, an annuity under 5 years is not allowed when one’s life expectancy is longer than 5 years.

 - Must Get Back What Was Paid – An annuitant must get back the investment of the annuity in its entirety during his/her life expectancy.
 As an example, if one’s life expectancy is 5 years and he/she purchases an annuity for $60,000, he/she must receive a payment of a minimum of $1,000 per month.
 (60 months divided by $60,000 = $1,000 month)

 How Marital Status Factors In

-For a single applicant that requires Medicaid-funded nursing home, he/she is only allowed to keep a very small portion of his/her income (generally, not more than $50 / month).
+For a single applicant that requires Medicaid-funded nursing home, he/she is only allowed to keep a very small portion of his/her income (generally between $30 and $100 / month).
 The rest is paid to the nursing home for his/her care.
 However, if the annuity results in more income than the cost of care, then there are no benefits.
 Said another way, he/she would not be eligible for Medicaid.
 (Remember, an annuity payment is counted as income in the month that it is received.)